Teck's base metals business attracts offers from Freeport, Vale, Anglo - sources | Headlines

 Teck's base metals business attracts offers from Freeport, Vale, Anglo - sources

-Canadian copper miner Teck Resources Ltd has been approached by mining companies including Vale SA, Anglo American Plc and Freeport-McMoRan Inc to explore deals for its base metals business if a planned split of the company happens, sources close to the matter told Reuters on Sunday.
+Teck Resources Ltd has been approached by Vale SA, Anglo American Plc and Freeport-McMoRan Inc among others to explore deals for its base metals business if the Canadian copper miner goes ahead with a planned split, sources close to the matter told Reuters on Sunday.

+"There are numerous mining industry parties who have their eyes on Teck and would be interested in partnering or investing in Teck Metals after it separates its base metals and steelmaking coal businesses," Keevil said in a statement.
+He said he would support any kind of transaction, an operating partnership, merger, acquisition, or sale but with the right partner and on the right terms for Teck Metals after separation.

-These approaches from international miners come as the Vancouver-based miner is fending off unsolicited bids from Glencore Plc.
-A spokesperson from Teck said the company does not comment on market rumours or speculation.
+"I believe that pursuing a sale or merger transaction now would rob our shareholders of significant post-separation value," Keevil said in the statement.
+A spokesperson from Teck said the company does not comment on market rumours or speculation when asked about the approaches from more than six mining firms.

 Freeport, Vale and Anglo American declined to comment.
+Glencore did not immediately respond to a Reuters request for comment.
 Glencore on Tuesday modified its $22.5 billion all-share takeover bid for Teck to include up to $8.2 billion in cash, but Teck's board called it "largely unchanged".

 Teck has repeatedly rejected Glencore's offer of merging the companies and subsequently spinning off their combined thermal and steel-making coal businesses, saying it would expose shareholders to thermal coal, oil, LNG and related sectors.
+"I fully agree with Teck's Board that there is no deal to be done pre-separation with Glencore or any other party," Keevil said.

-It has instead urged its investors to vote for a restructuring proposal which will see it spin off its highly polluting coal business and focus on production of copper.
+Teck investors are due to vote on the miner's restructuring plan on April 26 that will see it spin off its highly polluting coal business and focus on production of copper and zinc.

-Teck investors will decide on the Canadian miner's restructuring plan on April 26.
 Influential proxy advisor Institutional Shareholder Services (ISS) on Thursday advised shareholders to reject Teck's restructuring plan on uncertainties and structural issues.

 Large investors often follow the recommendations of proxy advisory firms including ISS and its smaller rival Glass Lewis.
 The Globe and Mail first reported interest in Teck's base metals business.